Updated Apr 11, 2026§ For Everyday Items

 Which tracker is better for international travel?

 Both trackers rely on crowd-sourced networks that work globally wherever Android or Apple devices are present.
 The Moto Tag uses Google Find Hub, which has over one billion Android devices in its network.
-Chipolo Pop adds the option to switch to Apple Find My, giving you access to a second network with over two billion devices.
+Chipolo Pop adds the option to switch to Apple Find My, giving you access to a second network with over a billion devices.
 In practice, both networks provide strong international coverage in populated areas.
 Rural or remote locations may see slower recovery times regardless of which tracker you choose.